 On the basis of the Project Partners' progress reports approved by the Controllers, the Lead Partner will prepare a progress report for the project.
-In general, the progress report for the project shall cover the expenditures of all partners, who incurred expenditures during this period.
+The progress report for the project shall cover the expenditure of all partners.
 The Lead Partner will then submit it to the Joint Secretariat.
-In specific justified situations a progress report for the project may cover the expenditures of individual partners.